pkrysiak/blog/_posts/2018-03-30-how-i-saved-3-hours.markdown

 So...
 Imagine that you have this product photoshoot to do, and you have lots of products (let's say 35 materials with different patterns ) to shoot.
 You set up your cozy studio environment, lights tripods, choose the perfect camera settings to bring the best out of each photo.
 You want to catch 3 angles of each product, so you get over 100 photos of products in the end.
 You clean up your studio plug the camera into the computer and... ugh! so much to edit!
-But `Adobe Lightroom` that comes with a great help!
+But popular image editing software can come with a great help here!
 You quickly select photos that you like the most, then edit it to look sweet and juicy, apply the same settings to all the other photos and bam!
 You just got yourself pretty nice product photoshoot!

 You create new album on facebook, upload all of them, and then it hits you: